 Over the course of three to four weeks, there are several treatments that can help you get rid of your double chin, but you must be consistent in order to see results.

 What foods cause double chin?

 A calorie-dense diet that includes processed foods and bad fats may contribute to weight gain and a double chin.
-People’s tendency to develop a double chin may be influenced by genes.
-Anyone who has a history of double chins or brittle skin may be more prone to acquire one themself.
+People's tendency to develop a double chin may be influenced by genes.
+Anyone who has a history of double chins or brittle skin may be more prone to acquire one themselves.